-When you’re starting a new business there are a variety of things that you need to keep in mind.
-This is particularly important if you happen to run a small business.
+Thinking of starting your own business?
+Ready to be the boss and call the shots?
+When you are starting a new business there are a variety of important things that you need to keep in mind.
+This is particularly true if you happen to run a small business with a tight budget.
+It is a tough time to be an SMB owner in a lot of industries due to the current economy.

-Knowing what to expect when you’re getting a business going will be useful to you because you’ll move through adversity, avoid obstacles, and start your business off on the right note.
+Knowing what to expect when you are getting a business going will be useful to you because you will move through adversity, avoid obstacles, and start your business off on the right note.
+There will be growing pains no matter what when running a business, so it pays to be prepared.

 1. Operating Without Earning a Profit